What is a Conversion Funnel? (How to Optimize Your Funnel)

 In addition to providing the personalized service your customers know and love, help your audience stay informed and educated.
 Showcase new offers, sneak peeks, trend guides, webinars, videos, tutorials, and blog posts.
 Engage with them on social media.

 In certain cases, a converted customer circles all the way back to the awareness phase.
-The same content you used to hook people in the first place can perform double duty by continuing to help current customers.
+The same content marketing funnel you used to hook people in the first place can also help current customers.
 Create additional or more advanced content as needed to fill out the rest of this funnel stage.

 Your SEO strategy is the cornerstone of your conversion funnel